A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Introduction

-where $A$ is a connection 1-form satisfying $dA = \omega$ on $\hat{M}$, $\tau \in [0, 2\pi)$ is an angular coordinate of the $S^1$ subbundle of $L_{k}$ and $s$ is the radial coordinate.
-For $\mathbb{C}P^n$ equipped with the Fubini-Study metric we have $p=n+1$ and $L_k = O(k)$.
-Note also that the above warped product metrics (\ref{warped}) can be written in the form (\ref{metric}), where the functions $a(s)$ and $b(s)$ have the same geometrical interpretation and the 1-form $d\tau -2 A$ corresponds to $\sigma$.
-The main result of this paper is
+\begin{remark} In the case of $\hat{M} = \mathbb{C}P^n$ equipped with the Fubini-Study metric, the spaces $L_k$ are diffeomorphic to the line complex bundles $O(-k)$ over $\mathbb{C}P^n$. in addition to this the warped product metrics (\ref{warped}) can be written in the form (\ref{metric}), where the functions $a(s)$ and $b(s)$ retain same geometrical interpretation and the 1-form $d\tau -2 A$ corresponds to $\sigma$. \end{remark}